-- Students with disabilities who seek accommodations in a course must be registered with George Mason University Disability Services.
-Approved accommodations will begin at the time the written letter from Disability Services is received by the instructor (see http://ods.gmu.edu/). - Students must follow the university policy stating that all sound emitting devices shall be silenced during class unless otherwise authorized by the instructor.
+- Students are responsible for the content of university communications sent to their Mason email account and are required to activate their account and check it regularly.
+All communication from the university, college, school, and program will be sent to students solely through their Mason email account. - Students with disabilities who seek accommodations in a course must be registered with George Mason University Disability Services.
+Approved accommodations will begin at the time the written letter from Disability Services is received by the instructor (see https://ds.gmu.edu/). - Students must silence all sound emitting devices during class unless otherwise authorized by the instructor.